NiravSurajlal/CorigineAssignment/README.md

 # CorigineAssignment

-This program is run in a Docker container.
-It takes a single integer argument and computes its factorial.
+This program takes a single integer argument and computes its factorial.
 It then computes the sum of the digits of the factorial, finally providing this as an output.

 This program was designed using _python3_ and includes the _sys_ library.
+It was developed to run in a Docker container.

 ## Example Usage
     $ docker run --rm factorial-digits 10